-Under the cover of the secluded Omo Valley in the southwestern part of Ethiopia, lie simple people who live simple lives, with their cattle and their tribesmen.
+Under the cover of the secluded Omo Valley in the southwestern part of Ethiopia, lie simple people who live simple lives.
 Meet the Mursi Tribe, a community composed of roughly 10,000 people.
 With their lifestyle surrounding the livelihood of raising cattle, they are nomads, moving from one place to another as their livestock graze the land.
 Lush-green trees and sandy soil surround their village.
 Huts made from mud, dried leaves and twigs lie scattered around the camp’s clearing.
 In nine to eighteen months, they will set off again to find a new settlement after their cows finish off the vegetation in the area.

 But one thing that sets them apart from other indigenous groups, as well other people from around the world is their colorful tradition of wearing painted clay plates in their lower lip.
 And by “into” we mean that the plates are applied into the area of the lower lip, as it is punctured and allowed to heal over time.
 This is one peculiar adornment that most of their women subject themselves to.
 We will delve more into detail with that later.